myles/2016-10-11-ansible/1-getting-started/presentation.md

 [^2]: If you want to follow along the playbook is here: <https://git.io/vPLE3>.

-^ Let's go though a simple Ansible Playbook I though together.
+^ Let's go though a simple Ansible Playbook.

 ---